Jolly Old Saint Nicholas: Lyrics

-In The Chipmunks' version of the song, Alvin, Simon and Theodore's names are mentioned instead.
-"Alvin wants a pair of skates, Simon wants a sled, Theodore, a picture book, yellow, blue and red."

-In the Ray Conniff version as part of a medley with The Little Drummer Boy; Susy wants a sled instead of a doll.
-Nellie wants a picture book in yellow, blue and red and her opinion of dolls are omitted (but no different than the original lyrics).
+In the Ray Conniff version as part of a medley with The Little Drummer Boy; the list of wishes is changed to "Johnny wants a pair of skates, Susy wants a sled, Nellie wants a picture book, yellow, blue and red."
 The final lyrics are also changed as a child named Billy is mentioned and that Santa should give him a drum cause "he likes that best."
 The song then transitions into Little Drummer Boy which is similar to the Harry Simeone Chorale recording.
 Certain radio stations that do all Christmas radio have split the medley into two different song tracks thanks to a brief pause in the middle of the medley.

+Some versions change Coniff's last line to "Nellie wants a story book, one she hasn't read," to counter accusations that Coniff made her illiterate.
+The Chipmunks' version takes Coniff's version and inserts the names Alvin, Simon and Theodore.